ds26gte/tex2page/INSTALL.md

 `PATH`, and also edit its contents so that the pathnames it refers to are correct.

-## Can't create a working script file?
+## Can’t create a working script file?

 If you are unable to create a script file to put in your `PATH`, you may simply load `tex2page` (or